Picovoice/speech-to-text-benchmark/README.md

 sys	0m0.024s
 ```

-then divide `user` by length of the audio file in seconds.
-The user is the actual CPU time spent in the program.
+Then, divide the `user` value by the length of the audio file, in seconds.
+The user value is the actual CPU time spent in the program.

-For DeepSpeech
+For DeepSpeech:

 ```bash
 time deepspeech \